 - Tell me about a time you dealt with a difficult customer or co-worker. - Describe an experience in which you showed creativity (or initiative ... or teamwork, etc.) - How have you responded when you realized that you were not going to reach a goal you had set? - Tell me about a time you had to adjust to a classmate's working style in order to complete a project. - Tell me about a situation where you had to solve a difficult problem.
 What did you do?
 What was the outcome?
-What do you wish you had done differently? - Give an example of a time when you were able to successfully communicate with another person, even when that individual may not have personally liked you (or vice versa).
+What do you wish you had done differently? - A co-worker tells you in confidence that she plans to call in sick while actually taking a week's vacation.
+What would you do and why? - Give an example of a time when you were able to successfully communicate with another person, even when that individual may not have personally liked you (or vice versa).
 How did you handle the situation? - Describe a situation in which you had to make a decision without all the information you needed.
 How did you handle it?
 Were you happy with the outcome?